Coral Reef Conservation – Education and Position Action in Borneo, Malaysia

 - We suggest you bring a small change for ice cream or a soft drink at lunchtime.

-- Camera with underwater housing is available for daily rental (advance booking required).
+- A camera with underwater housing is available for daily rental (advance booking required).

 Recommended Packing List For Your Coral Reef Conservation Day Tour